brajeshwar/brajeshwar.github.io/_posts/2010/2010-01-06-flash-on-the-apple-iphone.md

----
-layout: post
-title: Flash on the Apple iPhone
+# Flash on the Apple iPhone
----

 Yesterday, while the world saw the launch of <a href="http://www.google.com/phone/">Nexus One</a>, the perception that Apple's <a href="http://www.apple.com/iphone/">iPhone</a> is one of the most sought for and a part of the Wishlist for a lot of gadget lovers, did not change for many.